Information for Vapour Product Retailers

 Retailers must ensure that they sell vapour products only to people over 19 years of age.
 Only government-issued identification (e.g. a passport, driver’s license or identification card with a photograph) can be used to confirm a person’s age.

 It is illegal to give or provide any vapour product to someone under the age of 19.
 If you suspect someone is providing vapour products to minors, please contact enforcement staff at your local health authority.

 Restrictions on the display and promotion of vapour products in stores

 - If your store allows all ages to enter the store, then you must ensure that the vapour products and any advertisements for vapour products are not visible to minors in your store.
+Effective immediately, an amendment to the Tobacco and Vapour Products Control Regulation restricts all public advertising and displays from any place, inside or outside, where minors can see, access or hear the advertisement.
 This includes any objects like mugs or hats that promote brands or manufacturers of vapour products.
 Within your store, you can inform customers that you have vapour products for sale, using basic signs with general information such the price range of single use or refillable products.
 The information must be small black letters that on a white background and the page cannot be larger than a standard letter size page.

-- If your store only allows adults to enter the store or has a section of the store that is adult-only, then you may have vapour products and their promotions out on display.
+- If your store only allows adults (ages 19 and over) to enter the store or has a section of the store that is adult-only, then you may have vapour products and their promotions out on display inside the store.
 However, you must ensure that people looking into the store or age-restricted section from outside cannot see the vapour products or their advertisements.

 Any vending machines that sell vapour products must be in adult-only venues.